 Germany in the middle of the 19th century was the breeding ground for the modern science of psychoacoustics.
-Many of the ideas in use today regarding the perception of pitch originated during this time because of research done by August Seebeck (1805-1849), Georg Simon Ohm (1789-1854) and Herman von Helmholtz (1821-1894).
-Their research in this area revolved around the investigation of complex tone; tone composed of several sinusoidal tones with the lowest being the fundamental and the frequencies being multiples of the fundamental (harmonics).
+Many of the ideas in use today regarding the perception of pitch originated during this time because of research done by August Seebeck (1805-1849), Georg Simon Ohm (1789-1854) and Hermann von Helmholtz (1821-1894).
+Their research in this area revolved around the investigation of a complex tone, a sound composed of several sinusoidal components, with the lowest being the fundamental and the frequencies being multiples of the fundamental (harmonics).

 In 1841, Seebeck observed what he called periodicity pitch in a complex tone.
-He described the sensation of a pitch like sound being perceived without there being an actual physical component in the stimulus at the perceived frequency.
+He described the sensation of a pitch-like sound being perceived without there being an actual physical component in the stimulus at the perceived frequency.
 This effect is also known as the missing fundamental or subjective fundamental.
 Seebeck worked with a mechanical siren and was able to manipulate the odd harmonics to the point where the sound perceived always seemed to include the fundamental even though the fundamental was missing or very weak.
-He concluded that not only does the fundamental determine the pitch, but also that the upper harmonics contribute to a sensation of a fundamental pitch.1 Figure 4a demonstrates Seebeck’s idea of periodicity pitch.
+His key finding was that the upper harmonics contribute to a sensation of a fundamental pitch, not because the fundamental is physically present, but because the pattern of harmonics repeats at the fundamental’s rate.
+The pitch is determined by this periodicity, not by any single spectral component.1 Figure 4a demonstrates Seebeck’s idea of periodicity pitch.

 Fig. 4a